gizmolab10/sensecraftdocs/original/whatisguild.md

-title: What is a Guild?
+# What is a Guild?
-save_as: whatisguild.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-parent1url: whatissensecraft.html
-parent1title: What is Sensecraft?
-parent1class: issue

 In the context of global-scale conversations, the *Dunbar Number* suggests limiting the number of people in a local portion of that conversation to a small number, and within that number, group still into smaller groups.